Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Superconducting instabilities

-\end{widetext} where $e^{i\varphi_\alpha(\k')}$ and $e^{-i\varphi_\beta(\k)}$ are gauge-dependent phase factors.
-These phase factors do not play an important role in our analysis of the superconducting instabilities and we can simply omit them for now.
-At the end of our discussion, we will reintroduce these phase factors.
+\end{widetext} where $e^{i\varphi_\alpha(\k')}$ and $e^{-i\varphi_\beta(\k)}$ are gauge-dependent phase factors (see Appendix~\ref{app:Kramers}).
+These phases are irrelevant for our analysis of the superconducting instabilities and we can simply omit them for now, which makes the interaction potentials real-valued.
+At the end of this section, we will reintroduce the gauge-dependent phase factors.
+As explained in Appendix \ref{app:repulsive}, the factor $\epsilon(\q)^{-1}$ in Eq. \eqref{positive1} incorporates the screening of the Coulomb interaction by the doped electrons.

 Next, we define the total interaction potential in the Cooper channel for electrons on the Fermi surface as

 where $\theta$ and $\theta'$ are polar angles in momentum space and $\k_{F,\alpha}(\theta)$ is the (angle-dependent) Fermi momentum on the Fermi surface of band $\alpha$.